 Transport Public transport is cheap, clean, and runs on time.

-Family & Childcare Finland offers world-class, heavily subsidised municipal childcare and excellent, free public schooling.
-Helsinki is widely regarded as one of the safest and most supportive cities globally to raise a family.
+Family and childcare Finland offers excellent and heavily subsidised childcare and free public schooling.
+Helsinki is one of the safest and most supportive cities to raise a family.

 Nature The department is next to a forest and the sea is 5 minutes away by bike.
 You can go to the beach in summer or go skiing and ice skating in winter, all within 15 minutes of the department.